-Sarde a beccafico is a typical dish of Sicilian cuisine, particularly common in the Palermo area.
-The sardines are opened like a book, stuffed with a mixture of grated pecorino, eggs, garlic, and parsley, and then closed.
+Sarde a beccafico are a typical dish of Sicilian cuisine, particularly common in the Palermo area.
+The sardines are butterflied, filled with a mixture of grated pecorino cheese, eggs, garlic and parsley, and then closed.
 They are then coated in breadcrumbs and fried in olive oil until golden.
 The result is a tasty and crunchy dish, perfect to enjoy as a main course.

-Cut off the heads of the sardines, open them and remove the bone so that each sardine becomes flat
+Cut off the heads of the sardines, open them and remove the backbone so that each sardine becomes flat

-Wash them and dry them with kitchen paper
+Wash them and dry them with paper towels

-Mix well the cheese, breadcrumbs, finely chopped parsley and garlic, salt, and pepper, finally add an egg and mix again
+Mix well the cheese, the breadcrumbs, the parsley and the garlic finely chopped, salt and pepper; finally add an egg and mix again

-Then take an open sardine, spread some of the mixture on it and place another sardine on top (stuff two sardines with the mixture)
+Then take a sardine (opened), spread a little of the filling on it and place another sardine on top (in other words stuff two sardines with the filling)

-Brush the edges with some of the other egg that you have beaten separately and continue like this until the end
+Brush the edges with a little of the other egg that you have beaten separately and continue like this until all are done

-Put the oil in a pan, when it is very hot, add the prepared sardines, turning them several times
+Put the oil in a pan; when it is hot, add the prepared sardines, turning them several times

-When cooked, remove from the oil, place them on a platter, surround them with lemon wedges, sprinkle with oregano, and serve them very hot
+When cooked, remove them from the oil, place them on a platter, surround with lemon wedges, sprinkle with oregano and serve hot

 Pan